Lars Bak (computer programmer): Patents

-Bak holds 18 U.S. software patents in the field of virtual machines programming.
+Bak holds 18 U.S. Patents for software, in the field of virtual machine programming.
 In 2010, after Oracle bought Sun and with Lars Bak working for Google, Oracle sued Google for infringing on several software patents and amongst them was the "Interpreting Functions Utilizing a Hybrid of Virtual and Native Machine Instructions" patent filed by Lars Bak et al.